CodeCraftsmanSandeep/everything_is_logical/data_structures/non_linear_data_strutures/graphs/readme.md

 - In DFS tree, a vertex u is an articulation point if one of the following two conditions is true.
   1) u is the root of the DFS tree and it has at least two children.
   2) u is not the root of the DFS tree and it has a child v such that no vertex in the subtree rooted with v has a back edge to one of the ancestors in DFS tree of u.
+- Bridges and articulation points are important to know, as this will give information of vulnerabilities of the graph.

 -------
 - **Euler path**: